 Although you might be here because you have seen your dog licking his feet more than usual, you may be unsure what constitutes an abnormal amount of licking and when to worry.
 Most dogs clean their feet no more than once a day or after each trip outside if they get particularly dirty.
 Any more than this, and you may have a dog that’s paying more attention to their feet than they should.

 You may also notice your dog nibbling at his paws or rubbing them on the carpet.
 The feet may be wet more often than you’d expect, or, in longer-coated dogs, you may notice crusting of the fur where they’ve dried with saliva on.
 Another common sign is a change in the color of your dog’s fur from white/cream to pink.
-There are multiple reasons your pup may be licking their paws.

 10 Reasons Dogs Lick Their Paws

 In my experience, pet parents don’t always realize that licking and chewing is a problem.
 When I’ve commented on their dog’s saliva-stained feet, I’ve had people say, ‘Oh yeah, he likes to chew his toenails!’.
 But there’s usually a reason dogs are licking their feet this much, and it’s not normal.